51pgwamuyu/celo-101/readme.md

  - Setting up your development environment for  Solidity.
  - Building a smart contract on celo using solidity.
  - Testing your smart contract to ensure it functions as expected.
+ - How to use Alfajores
  - Deploying your smart contract.

-## Prerequisites

- For this tutorial we will use [remix](https://remix.ethereum.org/) , an online IDE for web 3 and we won't have to worry about installing the prerequisites.We will you
- Solidity for coding our smart contarct.Solidity this is the programming language used for writing smart contracts on platforms like Ethereum and Celo.
- Truffle or Hardhat: these are development frameworks for Ethereum that allow you to compile, deploy, test, and debug your smart contracts.
- MetaMask or Celo Extension Wallet these are browser wallet extensions that allow you to interact with the Ethereum or Celo blockchain, respectively.

-## Requirements

- Good internet connection
- A basic understanding of Solidity and smart contracts A basic understanding of blockchain and Web3
- Building our Smart Contract
 ## What is Celo?
  Celo is a blockchain platform designed with a focus on financial inclusion, particularly targeting emerging markets.
 It aims to make cryptocurrency accessible to mobile phone users without requiring sophisticated hardware like traditional Bitcoin miners do.For more details vist [celo](https://celo.org/)

+## Prerequisites

+ For this tutorial we will use [remix](https://remix.ethereum.org/) , an online IDE for web 3 and we won't have to worry about installing the prerequisites like vscode.We will use
+ Solidity for coding our smart contarct which is the programming language used for writing smart contracts on platforms like Ethereum and Celo.
+ Truffle and Hardhat or Celo Composser are the development frameworks for Ethereum that allow you to compile, deploy, test, and debug your smart contracts.
+ MetaMask or Celo Extension Wallet, these are browser wallet extensions that allow you to interact with the Ethereum or Celo blockchain, respectively.

+## Requirements

+ - Good internet connection since we will be coding online
+ - A basic understanding of Solidity and smart contracts
+ - A basic understanding of blockchain and Web3

 ##Building our Smart Contract

-We will go through an example of a celo smart contract written in solidity for art marketplace Navigate to **Remix IDE**.
+We will go through an example of a celo smart contract I have  written in solidity for art marketplace Navigate to **Remix IDE**.

 Create a new file and call it a artmarketplace.sol and paste the following code below